Amos Paul Kennedy Jr.: Technique

 Kennedy creates prints, posters and postcards from handset wood and metal type, oil-based inks, and eco-friendly and affordable chipboard.
 Many of the posters are inspired by proverbs, sayings, and quotes Kennedy locates or potential clients provide.

 Using hand presses, he "produces large editions of wildly colorful, typographically-driven posters on inexpensive chipboard stock, posters which are often so riotously layered with vibrant colors of ink as to retain a wet iridescence and tackiness years after they were printed.
-His working method often involves overprinting multiple layers of text ...resulting in no two prints being truly identical."
+His working method often involves overprinting multiple layers of text, resulting in no two prints being truly identical."

 Some of his earlier posters were printed on coated stock, but he quickly stopped using the board, telling Hyperallergic that the brown color of chipboard emphasizes the rural nature of most of the events."

-Kennedy's Work
+Works

-Having grown up during the Civil Rights Era in the 1960s, Kennedy saw the rise of Black Nationalism in the 1970s, and now living in the Post-Civil Rights era, Kennedy has seen how these have shaped Black identity and has used these as inspiration in his work.
-His work is a blend of social commentary, folk art, and graphic design, creating resonant pieces that challenge traditional boundaries of art and politics.
-Kennedy isn’t afraid to push the boundaries and uses large graphic typography, bold colors and language that catch the eye and inspire others in the design field.
-As a self-taught artist, Kennedy has developed a unique style that is instantly recognizable for its expressive quality and striking typography.
-He has always been passionate about addressing the effects of white supremacy and racism, themes that are showcased throughout Kennedy’s work.
+Kennedy's work is a blend of social commentary, folk art, and graphic design; creating resonant pieces that challenge traditional boundaries of art and politics.
+Kennedy uses large graphic typography and bold colors.
+Devoted to addressing the effects of white supremacy and racism, Kennedy has frequently showcased these themes throughout his work.

 Kennedy is known to use the words of popular activists like Rosa Parks and peaceful protests like the Selma to Montgomery marches and illustrated the names of lost lives during these movements.
 The words themselves are central to Kennedy's work, serving not just as visuals but to convey messages that are thought-provoking and sometimes confrontational.
 These pieces function as more than art; they are a form of communication, drawing attention to the injustices faced by marginalized communities, particularly Black Americans.
 The unevenness of the printing process, where some letters appear more faded or offset than others, becomes part of the aesthetic and conveys a sense of human imperfection, struggle, and resilience.
 This imperfect quality also adds a layer of emotional depth to his prints, which suggests that social issues cannot be neatly resolved or erased.